 Hay Butter Market has been around for a long time now.
 It was erected by a local entrepreneur William Enoch in 1830.
 It replaced a very old open market in order to provide a covered market area for the use of local traders and farmers on market days which have always been a Thursday.
 It’s perfectly placed, right in the centre of town by Hay Castle Square.

-It’ll be a great day out on a Saturday, with something for everyone at the market.
+It’ll be a great day out, with something for everyone at the market.
 It’s open between 10am and 4pm and if you’d like more details, just go here.
 HATTERS.
 They have plenty of opportunities throughout the year to catch them and pick up something unique.